 There are also a number of other Youth Hostels, AirBnB apartments and rooms, and bookings.com is usually a good place to look for hotels.
 Earls Court is within walking distance and has some reasonably priced hotels.
 If anyone is interested in room/apartment sharing feel free to organise this via our Facebook page or Twitter.

 We will have slots for talks and space for posters at the meeting.
 Talks will be 5 minutes long.
 There may not be enough talk slots for everyone, so priority will be given to early career researchers.
 Please include a rough title when you register so we have an idea of the balance of topics (you can change it later).
 Students will also be given the option to put themselves forward for the student plenary talk (20 minutes).
 Further details of this will be sent to students after the talk deadline passes.
 We highly recommend putting yourself forward, it's fun and a great thing to put on your CV :).

 On Wednesday night we will have drinks reception in the NHM, cosponsored by PalAss.
-On Thursday we will have a macro-themed quiz (with prizes).
+On Thursday we will have a macro-themed quiz (with prizes) - we are still lining up a venue for this so there may be a small additional charge for this (<£5).
 On Friday afternoon we will organise tours of the Museum collections for anyone who is interested.

 To cut costs we have not organised an official conference dinner.
 We will be providing lunch, coffee/tea etc. at the conference.